DeNeutoy/deep_qa/README.rst

 As well as some of our own, as-yet-unpublished variants.
 There is a lot of similarity between the models in these papers, and our code is structured in a way to allow for easily switching between these models.
-For a description of how we've built an extensible memory network architecture in this library, see `this readme. <./src/main/python/deep_qa/models/memory_networks/README.md>`__
+As an example of this modular approach, here is a description of how we've built an extensible memory network architecture in this library: `this readme. <./src/main/python/deep_qa/models/memory_networks/README.md>`__
 # Datasets